mollybeach/polliwog/README.md

                 } else {
                     minHeap.push(num);
                 }
-                // either both the heaps will have equal number of elements or
-                // max-heap will have one
-                // more element than the min-heap
                 if (maxHeap.size() > minHeap.size() + 1) {
                     minHeap.push(maxHeap.pop());
                 } else if (maxHeap.size() < minHeap.size()) {
                     maxHeap.push(minHeap.pop());
                 }
             }

+            /* either both the heaps will have equal number of elements or max-heap will have one
+               more element than the min-heap*/

 ![alt text](https://media.geeksforgeeks.org/wp-content/cdn-uploads/MinHeapAndMaxHeap.png);
 ## 10. Subsets Pattern 🐛 ->